glass-scarab/engineer-study-guide/README.md

     ![Alt text](https://github.com/glass-scarab/engineer-study-guide/blob/main/Images/dns-lookup.png "Complete DNS Lookup and Webpage Query")

-- DNS tunneling / DNS exfiltration [4](https://www.paloaltonetworks.com/cyberpedia/what-is-dns-tunneling)
+- DNS tunneling / DNS exfiltration [5](https://www.paloaltonetworks.com/cyberpedia/what-is-dns-tunneling)
 	- This is a tactic used to send information (commands, data, etc.) between an internal system and external command & control (C2) systems by hiding it in DNS queries and responses.
 	- For example: 26856485f6476a567567c6576e678.badguy.com
- 		- If an internal system sent this, then it is likely exfiltration
+ 		- If an internal system sent this, then it is likely data exfiltration
    	- For example: CNAME d2hvYW1p.badguy.com
    		- If an external system responds like this, then it is likely some sort of acknowledgement or instruction set.
-	- Doesn’t show up in http logs.
+	- DNS tunneling doesn’t show up in http logs.
 - DNS configs
 	- Start of Authority (SOA).
+[6](https://www.cloudflare.com/learning/dns/dns-records/dns-soa-record/)
  		- DNS record about the domain or zone such as the admin's email, when the last update occured, and the server's refresh time.
 	- IP addresses (A and AAAA).
  	-